jarzab3k/reads/books.md

 1. Thinking, Fast and Slow, Daniel Kahneman
 1. The Witcher: Sword of Destiny, Andrzej Sapkowski
 1. Escaping the Build Trap, Melisssa Perri
+1. The Witcher: Blood of Elves, Andrzej Sapkowski
+1. Meltdown: Why Our Systems Fail and What We Can Do About It, Chris Clearfield, András Tilcsik

 # 2023